-Abd’Allah Wali Lateef is a Co-Deputy Director with the Campaign for the Fair Sentencing of Youth.
+Abd’Allah Wali Lateef is Deputy Director with the Campaign for the Fair Sentencing of Youth.

 In spite of being condemned to life without possibility of parole at 17-years-old—and without hope or expectation of ever being released from prison— Abd’Allah devoted himself to personal and collective transformation.
 Abd’Allah served as a mentor, religious advisor, faith leader, and reform advocate.
 He also studied legal jurisprudence and worked as a paralegal at Paraprofessional Law Clinic, Inc.